-This is the third post in my series on the wrath of God.
+This is the third article in my series on the wrath of God.
 To see how well you have been paying attention, I want to ask you a question: In the new covenant, what is the connection between sin and wrath?

 Answer: There is none.